smithoss/gonymizer/README.md

 `dump-file`: is where Gonymizer will store the SQL statements from the `dump` command.

 `map-file`: is the file that gonymizer uses to map out which columns need to be anonymized and how.
 When using the `map` command in conjunction with `--map-file`, or in the configuration above, a file is named similarly to the `map-file`, but with `skeleton` in the name instead.
 More on this below in the map section.

 `exclude-table`: is list of tables that are not to be included during the pg_dump step of the extraction process.
 This allows us to only focus on tables that are needed for our base application to work.
 Using this option minimizes the size of our dump file and in return decreases the amount of time needed for dumping, processing, and reloading.
 This option operates in the same fashion as pg_dump's `--exclude-table` option.

 `exclude-table-data`: allows you to create a list of tables we would like to include in the pg_dump process but do not want to include any of the data (table schema only).
 The usage and advantages are the same as the `exclude-table` feature explained above and is identical to pg_dump's `--exclude-table-data` option.

 `schema`: is a list of schemas the Gonymizer should dump from the master database.
 This option must be in the form of a list if you are using the configuration methods mentioned above.

 `exclude-schema`: is a list of system level schemas that Gonymizer should ignore when adding CREATE SCHEMA statements to the dump file.
 These schemas may still be included in the `--schema` option, for example the `public` schema.

 `schema-prefix`: is the prefix used for a schema environment where there is a prefix that matches other schemas.
 This is same as a sharded architecture design which is outside the scope of this article and it is recommended to read [here](https://en.wikipedia.org/wiki/Shard_(database_architecture)) if you are unfamiliar with this design paradigm.
 For example: *[company_1, company2, company_..., company_n-1, company_n]* would be
 `--schema-prefix=company_ --schemas=company`

+`--oids`: allows you to provide the `--oids` option for older versions of pg_dump (prior to version 12)

 *NOTE:* Some arguments are not included here.
 It is recommended to use `gonymizer --help` and `gonymizer [COMMAND] --help` for more information and configuration options.

 ### Map File Configuration
 Once one has created a skeleton map file it is recommended to create a new *true* map file which will be used to let gonymizer know which columns need to be anonymized in the database and which columns do not.
 There are two methods in which gonymizer map files work (inclusive and exclusive).

 **NOTE:** Currently SmithRx is using an *exclusive dump file* which can be found under `map_files/prod_map.json`

 #### Available Fakers and Scramblers
 Below is a list of fake data creators and scramblers.
 This table may not be up to date so please make sure to check `processor.go` for a full list.

 | Processor Name | Use |